jrdegbe/thamesthrive-api/docs/installation/production/k8s/helm.md

-## Tracardi Helm Chart Installation Guide
+## ThamesThrive Helm Chart Installation Guide

-This document provides comprehensive instructions for installing the commercial Tracardi application on a Kubernetes ( K8s) cluster using the Helm chart.
+This document provides comprehensive instructions for installing the commercial ThamesThrive application on a Kubernetes ( K8s) cluster using the Helm chart.

 ### Prerequisites